endlessm/chromium-browser/native_client_sdk/src/doc/faq.rst

 Google has ported several third-party libraries to Native Client; such libraries are available in the naclports_ project.
 We encourage you to contribute libraries to naclports, and/or to host your own ported libraries, and to let the team know about it on native-client-discuss_ when you do.
+You can also read through :doc:`contributor ideas <reference/ideas>` to find ideas of new projects to port.

 Do all the files in an application need to be served from the same domain?
 --------------------------------------------------------------------------